-Your kids’ love for rock collecting can stimulate active Bible learning.
+Your kids’ love for rock collecting can stimulate active Bible learning with Rockin’ Summer Fun.
 Plan a party or lesson entirely around a rock theme, with an outreach wrap-up!
 Invite children to bring rocks up to 4 inches in diameter.

 Storytime-Tell a Bible story and have children do the activity in parentheses from any of these Bible stories: “The Good Shepherd” from John 10 (children build a rock sheepfold); “Rebuilding the Wall” from Nehemiah 3 (children build a wall); “Israel Crosses the Jordan” from Joshua 3-4, and “Elijah and the Prophets of Baal” from 1 Kings 18:20-40 (children build stone altars).